stefannica/automation/scripts/jenkins/ardana/README.md

   * pass information back to the upstream job by setting them as environment variables in the downstream job and using the `.buildVariables` build job object attribute in the upstream job (NOTE: this is only possible if the downstream job is also a pipeline job)
+* passing information from one stage to the next:
+  * use ansible variables (host/group vars, extra vars) as much as possible
+  * use build environment variables (which can only be set by using `env.<variable-name>` in a pipeline script block)
 * use the lockable resources mechanism to throttle parallel builds and implement a virtual resource management and scheduling
 * use fast-fail for parallel stages where applicable to abort all the individual stages